Software & Apps

 Tap Update to update a single app, or Update All to update all your apps.
 If you want to check for available updates, pull down on that screen to refresh the list.

 You can choose to automatically download iOS app updates so you don’t have to worry about doing this manually.
-Go to Settings > App Stores, and in the Automatic Downloads section of the screen, toggle on App Updates.
+Go to Settings > App Store, and, in the Automatic Downloads section of the screen, toggle on App Updates.

-You’ll also see settings for whether you want to automatically download apps or updates while not connected to wi-fi, and you can set a size limit beyond which your iPhone will ask for your permission to download when using cellular data.
+You’ll also see settings for whether you want to automatically download apps purchased on other devices, and download in-app content before launching new apps.
+(This mostly affects games whose apps don’t contain all their content.)
+In the Cellular Data section, you can choose whether you want to allow automatic downloads when not on wi-fi and you can set a size limit beyond which your iPhone will ask for your permission to download when using cellular data.

-You may not necessarily want to automatically update your iOS device, however.
+You may not necessarily want to automatically update your iPhone or iPad, however.
 For apps, you may not want to be surprised by new (or removed) features when you go to use an app.
-And for iOS, you may not want to be on the bleeding edge and download updates immediately after they are released.
-Although rare, there have been cases where iOS updates have caused problems with iPhones and iPads, and Apple has had to pull them and release revised versions of them.
-On the other hand, leaving Automatic Updates enabled will ensure that critical iOS updates get installed on your device as soon as they become available, which can help you keep your device more secure.
+And for iOS and iPadOS, you may not want to be on the bleeding edge and download updates immediately after they are released.
+Although rare, there have been cases where updates have caused problems with iPhones and iPads, and Apple has had to pull them and release revised versions of them.
+On the other hand, leaving Automatic Updates enabled will ensure that critical iOS and iPadOS updates get installed on your device as soon as they become available, which can help you keep your device more secure.

 Getting software updates on macOS

-The way to get updates on macOS is similar to the way iOS delivers updates—at least, that’s true if you get most of your Mac software from the App Store.
+The way to get updates on macOS is similar to the way iOS delivers updates; if you get most of your Mac software from the App Store.
 To update apps purchased or downloaded from the Mac App Store, open the App Store app and click on Updates.

-To macOS updates, go to the Software Update pane of System Preferences, and if there’s an update available, you’ll see a button saying Install Now.
+To get macOS updates, go to System Settings.
+If there’s an update available, you may see a notification in the sidebar.
+If not, go to Click General > Software Update, and you’ll see a button saying Install Now.

 • Check for updates: Enable this to tell your Mac to check for operating system updates and security updates regularly.
 This should be checked.